 What you’ll find over time is that you’ll hear from new clients that they read your articles or existing clients will bring up your writing in a session.
 The wisdom you share in your articles truly does matter.
 For some, it’s the motivation they needed to pick up the phone and schedule a session.
 For others, it’s resource material, deepening their work and growth.

 Either way, blogging/writing articles is an incredibly important part of the marketing puzzle.
 Send a newsletter regularly to ensure that you stay in touch with prospective clients and keep your hand on the pulse of whatever challenges your clients face most often.
+Needs some inspiration, here are some thoughts from super-successful healers on staying on track growing your business.

 Do you want to send a newsletter but are not sure where to begin?
 We can help.
 As healing professionals ourselves, the YourTango Expert’s team has worked with counselors, coaches, and healers of all kinds for over 10 years and we can help you too.
 For a free consultation to learn how to send your own newsletter, please reach out here.